bmegli/realsense-ir-to-vaapi-h264/README.md

 ## Hardware

 - D400 series camera
-- VAAPI compatible hardware encoder
+- Intel VAAPI compatible hardware encoder - [Quick Sync Video](https://ark.intel.com/Search/FeatureFilter?productType=processors&QuickSyncVideo=true)

-Tested with D435 camera and Intel Quick Sync VAAPI device.
+Tested with D435 camera.
+There is possibility that it will also work with AMD/NVIDIA VAAPI.

 ## What it does